-Balance of Trade in Sweden averaged 3460.83 SEK million from 1960 until 2020, reaching an all time high of 21900 SEK million in March of 2006 and a record low of -10500 SEK million in August of 2016.
+Balance of Trade in Sweden averaged 3460.21 SEK million from 1960 until 2020, reaching an all time high of 21900 SEK million in March of 2006 and a record low of -10500 SEK million in August of 2016.
 This page provides the latest reported value for - Sweden Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Sweden Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on April of 2020. source: Statistics Sweden
+Sweden Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

-Balance of Trade in Sweden is expected to be 4400.00 SEK million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Sweden to stand at -4000.00 in 12 months time.
-In the long-term, the Sweden Balance of Trade is projected to trend around -4000.00 SEK million in 2021, according to our econometric models.
+Balance of Trade in Sweden is expected to be -4000.00 SEK million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Balance of Trade in Sweden to stand at -1100.00 in 12 months time.
+In the long-term, the Sweden Balance of Trade is projected to trend around -4000.00 SEK million in 2021 and -5000.00 SEK million in 2022, according to our econometric models.